 What Should I Do if the Ear Pressure Doesn’t Subside?

-Once the nasal packing is removed and the nasal swelling has faded, ear pressure should return back to normal.
+Once the nasal packing is removed and the nasal swelling has faded, ear pressure should be expected.
 Rarely, rhinoplasty patients complain of continued ear pressure.
-If this is the case, the ear pressure may be unrelated to rhinoplasty surgery and patients should schedule an appointment with an Ear, Nose, and Throat doctor for an evaluation.
+If this is the case, the ear pressure may be unrelated to rhinoplasty surgery, and patients should schedule an appointment with an Ear, Nose, and Throat doctor for an evaluation.

 *The content in this blog is developed to spread the awareness towards plastic surgery.
 Our blog is not intended to serve as a replacement for an actual in-office consultation with Dr. Marin.
 As such, the information within this blog reflects the unique cases of our individual patients.